Funny story – my wife and I visited a wax museum on vacation once.

 It’s hard to understand the fascination with wax figures.
 But their popularity all over the world – for more than a century – speaks to just how much we enjoy a good replica of our favorite stars.

-A review of the Hollywood Wax Museum in Pigeon Forge
+What celebrities are in the Hollywood Wax Museum in Pigeon Forge?

 “Look, dad!
 There’s King Kong’s butt,” he’ll yell before erupting in peals of laughter.

 Is the Hollywood Wax Museum in Pigeon Forge worth it?

 The rotating cast of stars includes Hollywood icons consisting of some characters that your kids will be unlikely to recognize.

 Still, there are also a wide variety of modern stars of movie, TV, music, politics and athletics that will likely have something for everyone.